Obagi Hydroquinone Cream

 Obagi Clear or Blender 4% Hydroquinone 57g (Prescription Only)

 If you’ve been seeking a powerful solution to hyperpigmentation, melasma, and sun damage, look no further than Obagi Hydroquinone.
 As one of the most potent and effective skin-brightening ingredients available, hydroquinone has the ability to reduce dark spots and even out skin tone.
-Within the Obagi Nu Derm range, we offer hydroquinone as in two formulations; Clear and Blender.
+Within the Obagi Nu Derm range, we offer treatment where appropriate with hydroquinone to UK patients in two formulations; Clear and Blender.

 Obagi Clear: Your Daily Hydroquinone Dose